 You Can't Buy It If You Don't Know It Exists

-STANFORD GRADUATE SCHOOL OF BUSINESS — You won't see anything written about bands like the Foo Fighters or the Bloodhound Gang in the pages of most academic journals.
-But a study of music sales by Alan Sorensen of the Stanford Graduate School of Business and Ken Hendricks of the University of Texas at Austin says that pop groups like the two alternative rock bands lose out on as much as 40% of potential sales because consumers don’t get enough information about them.
+You won’t see anything written about bands like the Foo Fighters or the Bloodhound Gang in the pages of most academic journals.
+But a study of music sales by Alan Sorensen of Stanford GSB and Ken Hendricks of the University of Texas at Austin says that pop groups like the two alternative rock bands lose out on as much as 40% of potential sales because consumers don’t get enough information about them.

 The study sheds light on the mechanisms of consumer choice in the broader marketplace, and casts doubt on the commonly used assumption in economic modeling, that consumers have complete information.
-"This work is really about the notion that there are many markets with a glut of products: books, music, iPhone apps, and so on.
-It’s virtually impossible for consumers to be aware of all of them," says Sorensen, associate professor of strategic management in the Stanford Graduate School of Business.
+“This work is really about the notion that there are many markets with a glut of products: books, music, iPhone apps, and so on.
+It’s virtually impossible for consumers to be aware of all of them,” says Sorensen, associate professor of strategic management in Stanford GSB.

 The authors note that only a few of those culturally oriented products become profitable, and even among that select group, a small number of entrants claim the lion’s share of total industry profit.

 One explanation might be a difference in quality, with people choosing to buy the better products.
 It may also reflect a lack of information.
 If consumers are unaware or poorly informed about most products, then demand depends not only on their preferences but also on their knowledge of the market and the process by which they obtain this knowledge.